analyticskgmedia/gtm-consent-banner/README.md

 https://kg-media.eu/banner/banner-v1.js
 ```

-You can use your own hosting location and update the script URL in the template settings.
+Alternatively, you can use your own hosting location and update the script URL in the template settings.

 ### 3. Create a New Tag